RQuery/ReconChess/README.md

 #### BotTwo.py:

 Got some interesting results with it, the strategy here is much more promising, and original.
 Will upload it soon.
-Tweaking it for best performance at the moment.
+Tweaking it to try and get better results.